MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 ---
 # Get started with WebView2 in Win32 apps

 In this article, get started creating your first WebView2 app in Win32.
 Learn about the main features of [WebView2](https://developer.microsoft.com/microsoft-edge/webview2).
-For more information about individual WebView2 APIs, navigate to [API reference](/microsoft-edge/webview2/reference/win32).
+For more information about individual WebView2 APIs, see [Reference (WebView2 Win32 C++)](/microsoft-edge/webview2/reference/win32).

 > [!NOTE]
 > This tutorial refers to WebView2 samples.
-To view or copy sample code, navigate to [WebView2 Sample Code](https://github.com/MicrosoftEdge/WebView2Samples).
+To view or copy sample code, see the [WebView2 Samples](https://github.com/MicrosoftEdge/WebView2Samples) repo.

 <!-- ====================================================================== -->
 ## Step 0 - Prerequisites

-Install the following prerequisites before proceeding.
+First, install the following prerequisites:

-1. [Visual Studio](https://visualstudio.microsoft.com) 2015 or later with C++ support installed.
+1. [Visual Studio](https://visualstudio.microsoft.com) 2015 or later, with **C++ support** installed.

 1. [WebView2 Runtime](https://developer.microsoft.com/microsoft-edge/webview2), or any [Microsoft Edge Insider (preview) Channel](https://www.microsoftedgeinsider.com/download) (Beta, Dev, or Canary) installed on a supported operating system (OS).
 The currently supported OS list is Windows 11, Windows 10, Windows 8.1, and Windows 7.

 <!-- ====================================================================== -->